mokwathedeveloper/mokwathedeveloper-July2025Cohort-Hackathon1/README.md

     You can simply open the `index.html` file in your favorite web browser to view the website.

+## CSS Refinements

+I recently refactored the CSS to remove duplicate selectors, which will improve the maintainability of the code.

 ## Future Improvements

 I'm always looking for ways to improve my work.
 Here are a few things I'm considering for the future: